Based on my experiences as a screenwriter in Hollywood, there are many things I can advise you to do that are not particularly enjoyable…

 Speaking from the experience of those handful of times where I indulged myself and celebrated a victory — okay, most of them were hoisted upon me by agents, producers, and studio execs related to specific deals — I actually enjoyed it.
 It is an uplifting, positive experience to sit among people who have read a script you wrote or heard your pitch that sold.
 They say nice things about you.
 And I confess there have been entire moments where I have allowed their words to soak into my consciousness.

-* When you have prepped your story to the point you are ready to type FADE IN.
+- When you prep your story to the point you are ready to type FADE IN

 Now take a good look at that list.
 You will notice big moments.
 And little moments.
 Monetary moments.
 And creative moments.